Family tent campers do not encounter high winds, unless they ignore weather forecasts.

 These winds can launch a vehicle into a building and can even carry buildings and vehicles away.

-A strong tornado may last 30 minutes or longer.
+A strong tornado may stay on the ground for 30 minutes or longer.

 From the year 2007 to 2010, approximately 1 in 50 tornados caused a death in the US, and these killer tornados averaged about 3 deaths each.
 This shows that the vast majority of tornados are survivable.